MacDumi/RAMAN-Deconvolution/README.md

 	$./Deconvolution.py <FileName> #Displays the result without saving it
 	$./Deconvolution.py --save <FileName> #Displays and saves the result
 	$./Deconvolution.py -s <FileName> #Displays and saves the result
+	$./Deconvolution.py -p <DirectoryName> #Processes all text files from the directory
+	$./Deconvolution.py -path <DirectoryName> #Processes all text files from the directory

 Help: